<?xml version="1.0" encoding="utf-8"?>

 &lt;li&gt;

-&lt;p&gt;Some of redirects broken.
+&lt;p&gt;Some of the redirects were broken.
 I pointed the problem out and it did more thorough

 testing using &lt;code&gt;curl&lt;/code&gt; and found the problem.
 The new format was what Gemini